CarlosSantosSilvaTecnico/EnergyPLAN_tools/README.md

 through a graphical user interface.
 The tool is programmed in Python and is based on the EPLANopt library (2023), developed by Matteo Prina from Eurac Research
 [EPLANopt](https://github.com/matpri/EPLANopt)

 - MultiNode2.exe - is an update to the original MultiNode.exe add-on developed in 2016 to make it compatible with the current EnergyPLAn version (16.3), with a simpler graphical user interface and introduces some minor changes in way the cross-border electricity flows are generated.
+This tool is programmed in Python and is based on the EPNlink library (2024) developed by C. Cameron [epnlink](https://github.com/Atinoda/epnlink) and EPLANopt library (2023), developed by Matteo Prina from Eurac Research [EPLANopt](https://github.com/matpri/EPLANopt)